dapr/blog/daprblog/content/posts/2021/autonavi/index.md

 In this new serverless solution, the Dapr sidecar is injected automatically by our Kubernetes service when a new FaaS runtime pod created.
 We have integrated this in our CI/CD pipelines, the user function code and user configurations is the same on different environments because running in a dev environment and production is consistent thanks to Dapr APIs.

 In practice we are still using Dapr in an experimental way.
-Currently RSocket broker serves as a fallback in case failures with Dapr.
+Currently RSocket broker serves as a fallback in case of failures with Dapr.
 We feel that having a fallback is always a best practice when adopting a new technology.

 We are now working to verify Dapr in various scenarios by implementing Dapr in several business applications.
 After the verification, we see more and more parts of our solution migrating to use Dapr.
 Finally, we plan to remove the RSocket broker and fully rely on Dapr for our needs.

 ## Summary

-The solution above has now been running in Autonavi production environment for the last month without any issues, the experiment is going well.
+The solution above has now been running in Autonavi's production environment for over a month without any issues - the experiment is going well.
 By using Dapr, we solve the problems of invoking existing backend services in a lightweight model and supporting multiple languages in our serverless runtime without breaking the decentralized architecture.
 Dapr is really a perfect solution for invoking backend services in our multi-language serverless runtime.